pennelise/GOOPy/README.md

 Steps for an observation operator

+1. Read in the file.
+2. Horizontal colocation or interpolation of the satellite to the model grid.
-1. Interpolate model profile to satellite profile.
+3. Interpolate model profile to satellite profile.
-2. Apply averaging kernel AND the pressure weighting function.
+4. Apply averaging kernel AND the pressure weighting function.